hanhanwu/Hanhan_Data_Science_Resources2/README.md

     * `u = ∑W*X+b`, X is the input vector, W is the weights vector, b is bias
     * apply activation function `f()` to u, `f(u)` is the output of the layer
   * Different activation functions
-    * The <b>sigmoid</b> transformation generates a more smooth range of values between 0 and 1.
+    * The <b>sigmoid</b> transformation generates a more <b>smooth range of values between 0 and 1</b>.
 We might need to observe the changes in the output with slight changes in the input values.
 Smooth curves allow us to do that and are hence preferred over step functions.
-    * The major benefit of using <b>ReLU</b> is that it has a constant derivative value for all inputs greater than 0.
-The constant derivative value helps the network to train faster.
+    * The major benefit of using <b>ReLU</b> is that it has a constant derivative value for all inputs <b>greater than 0</b>.
+The constant derivative value helps the network to <b>train faster</b>.
     * <b>softmax</b>, normally used in the output layer for classification.
-It is similar to sigmoid but its output is normalized to make the sum as 1.
+It is similar to sigmoid but its <b>output is normalized to make the sum as 1</b>.
 Meanwhile, sigmoid is used for binary classification while softmax can be used on multi-class classification.
   * Gradient Descent & Optimization & Cost function: Gradient descent is an optimization method, aiming at minimizing the cost/loss
   * Backpropagation is used to update weights
   * Batches: While training a neural network, instead of sending the entire input in one go, we divide in input into <b>several chunks of equal size randomly</b>.
 Training the data on batches makes the model more generalized as compared to the model built when the entire data set is fed to the network in one go.